 -UCI is a publicly funded non-profit community development corporation.
 UCI did not undertake a transparent planning process that includes the community.

--No development should take place outside of the context of a neighborhood and preservation plan.
+-No development or demolition should take place in a historic neighborhood outside of the context of a neighborhood and preservation plan.

 Individual Contact Information: